dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - Lubin-Tate spaces
 - Spectra
   - Really spell out the details of how they're constructed (find/pick one of the nicer definitions) and their duality with homology theories
+  - Extract some of the motivating examples of computations with spectra from the